Physician Health Program

 ABOUT THE PROGRAM

-A physician’s health and well-being impact the quality of care they provide to their patients.
-The Physician Health Program (PHP) supports physicians, residents, medical students, physician assistants and clinical assistants who choose to prioritize their personal health, while continuing to provide safe and effective care to patients.
-Our goal is to keep members working or enable them to return to practice as soon as it is safe to do so.
+A registrant’s health and well-being impact the quality of care they provide to their patients.
+The Physician Health Program (PHP) supports physicians, residents, medical students, physician assistants and clinical assistants who need to prioritize their personal health, while continuing to provide safe and effective care to patients.
+Our goal is to keep registrants working or enable them to return to practice as soon as it is safe to do so.

 The program is safe, confidential, and non-punitive.

-SAFE: We strive to provide a place where members feel safe acknowledging they require support.
+SAFE: We strive to provide a place where registrants feel safe acknowledging they require support.

 CONFIDENTIAL: Any involvement and information shared with the program is kept private.